binhonglee/MeetOutside/README.md

 An app that connects users with other users who are going to the same music festival and share same or similar music interest.

+##### Note: Before you start working on this branch, please rename the folder to MeetOutsideV2 so the IDE (Android Studio or IntelliJ) recognizes this project as intended.

 [![Stories in Ready](https://badge.waffle.io/binhonglee/MeetOutside.svg?label=ready&title=Ready)](http://waffle.io/binhonglee/MeetOutside)

 | Branch | Status |